lawalgodwin/alx-higher_level_programming/0x10-python-network_0/README.md

 # Networking 0
-Interacting with a server using cURL
+Interacting with a wed server using cURL